lafrenierejm/lafreniere.xyz/content/docs/python-static-type-checking.md

 Exhaustiveness checking means that the type checker guarantees that all possible cases are accounted for.
 In my experience, this is most useful when used in combination with enumerator (enum) classes.

-Lets say we have an static set of environments our code could be running in.
+Let's say we have an static set of environments our code could be running in.
 We will define an enum to describe those potential environments:

 ```python